 In addition, knowing company goals increases individual team members’ morale.
 Knowing that the work they are doing is making an impact at a company level gives a huge boost to their confidence.

 We’ll discuss customer service metrics in a bit.
-Rather than setting vague goals with no actual finish line, use solid numbers and metrics.
-For example, use goals like writing 25 new blog posts this quarter, or getting email FRT down to 3h 30min by the end of the fiscal year.
+But, rather than setting vague goals with no actual finish line, use solid numbers and metrics when setting measurable customer service goals.
+For example, use goals like writing 12 new knowledge base articles, or getting email FRT down to 3h 30min by the end of the fiscal year.

-Achievable (agreed, attainable): make sure that your goals are attainable.
+- Achievable (agreed, attainable): make sure that your goals are attainable.
 There is nothing that will kill your team’s momentum more than having a goal that feels out of reach.

-Relevant (reasonable, realistic and resourced, results-based): connect your team metrics with your company goals and you will always be aligned with this aspect of the SMART goals.
+- Relevant (reasonable, realistic, and resourced, results-based): connect your team metrics with your company goals and you will always be aligned with this aspect of the SMART goals.

+Create goals that make sense within the context of your company and your team.
+Goals should be meaningful outside of the individual completing them.
 If you allow your team members to select their own metrics, have them do so in specific areas where work needs to be done.
 Don’t expect them to pull their goals out of thin air.

-Time-bound (time-based, time-limited, time/cost limited, timely, time-sensitive): this is similar to the “M” in SMART, meaning that whatever goals you are setting, they should always come with a completion timeline.
+- Time-bound (time-based, time-limited, time/cost limited, timely, time-sensitive): this is similar to the “M” in SMART, meaning that whatever goals you are setting, they should always come with a completion timeline.

 Pair each of your goals up with an appropriate KPI: